shabin5785/react-notes/Notes_2.md

 - Redux flow: Action creator -> action -> dispatcher -> reducer -> state

 - actions must be a plain js object.
 So we cannot put async await in action creator.
 Use middleware for async code there.

+- reducers should never return value undefined